kennyrnwilson/javascript-ecosystem/README.md

 I will use a very simple client server example to help illustrate the various tools and techniques.
 [See](./code/basic-client-server/README.MD) for an introduction to the client server code and instructions on how to run it.

 ### Basic JavaScript Debugging
-[This section](./code/basic-javascript-debugging/README.MD) show how to use Visual Studio code to perform simple debugging of both the server and the front end application
+[This section](./code/basic-javascript-debugging/README.MD) show how to use Visual Studio code to perform simple debugging of both the server and the front end application.

 ### JavaScript Modules
 In this section I introduce JavaScript modules and show the basic usages of the modern ecma script module format.
 I also very briefly cover the old CommonJS modules.[here](./code/javascript-module-formats/README.MD)